 Happenings and Extraordinarily Fun Things to Do

-The Corn Maze at the Denver Botanic Gardens at Chatfield.
-Fridays, 4:00 – 10:00, Saturdays, 10:00 am – 10:00 pm, and Sundays, Noon – 10:00 pm, through October 31.
-8500 Deer Creek Canyon Road, Littleton. $10/adult, $5/children 3 – 12, kids under 3 are free.
+Fridays, 4:00 – 10:00, Saturdays, 10:00 am – 10:00 pm, and Sundays, Noon – 10:00 pm, through October 31: The Corn Maze at the Denver Botanic Gardens at Chatfield, 8500 Deer Creek Canyon Road, Littleton. $10/adult, $5 children 3 – 12, kids under 3 are free.
 The Corn Maze is officially open, and it’s just one of several events going on at the Botanic Gardens at Chatfield between now and Halloween.
-This weekend is Fall Harvest Education Weekend.
-Learn about local produce and the origins of our food.
-Plenty of kids activities with this one!
+Of course, we’ll have updates on the Botanic Gardens, as well as information on other corn mazes in the metro area, as the season progresses.